Zoster (herpes zoster)

 - Individual’s personal preferences: People’s desire to protect themselves from herpes zoster and related complications may vary, and this will influence decision-making on when they should receive zoster vaccination.

 People aged ≥18 years who are immunocompromised or shortly expected to be immunocompromised are recommended to receive a 2-dose schedule of Shingrix, 1–2 months apart, for the prevention of herpes zoster and associated complications.
-This includes people who are currently or soon to be immunocompromised as a result of a primary or acquired medical condition, or medical treatment (including treatment that has recently ceased).
+A shorter interval can be chosen should an immunocompromised person need to be protected earlier.
+This includes people who are currently or soon to be immunocompromised because of a primary or acquired medical condition, or medical treatment (including treatment that has recently ceased).

-Compared with immunocompetent people, people who are immunocompromised have higher rates of herpes zoster and of complications such as post-herpetic neuralgia (PHN).9,10 Herpes zoster can occur at a younger age in people who are immunocompromised, and there is also a higher risk of recurrence.11-14
+Compared with immunocompetent people, people who are immunocompromised have higher rates of herpes zoster and of complications such as post-herpetic neuralgia (PHN).4,5 Herpes zoster can occur at a younger age in people who are immunocompromised, and there is also a higher risk of recurrence.6-9

-Shingrix provides good protection against herpes zoster and associated complications in severely immunocompromised people aged ≥18 years,15,16 including people with a history of haematopoietic stem cell transplantation or haematologic malignancies.
+Shingrix provides good protection against herpes zoster and associated complications in severely immunocompromised people aged ≥18 years,10,11 including people with a history of haematopoietic stem cell transplantation or haematologic malignancies.

 The optimal time to receive Shingrix in immunocompromised individuals aged ≥18 years depends on individual circumstances:

-- Individual’s immune status and duration of protection: People who are immunocompromised are at significantly higher risk of herpes zoster and severe complications than those who are immunocompetent.19-21 However, the extent of immunocompromise and risk of zoster will vary by the person’s underlying condition and the type and duration of immunocompromising medical treatment.
-People who are eligible for funded Shingrix under the NIP due to severe immunocompromise (see below) are recommended to consider vaccination as soon as eligible (for people anticipating a solid organ transplant, the preference is to wait until post-transplant and cessation of anti-viral prophylaxis before vaccinating).
-People with lesser degrees of immunocompromise may benefit from discussion of optimal timing of vaccination with their treating physician.
-See Vaccination for people who are immunocompromised.
+- Individual’s immune status and duration of protection: People who are immunocompromised are at significantly higher risk of herpes zoster and severe complications than those who are immunocompetent.13-15 However, the extent of immunocompromise and risk of zoster will vary by the person’s underlying condition and the type and duration of immunocompromising medical treatment.
+Ideally vaccination should occur prior to onset or initiation of immunosuppression.
+If vaccination prior to becoming immunocompromised is not possible, then further guidance on timing of vaccination should be sought from the Vaccination for people who are immunocompromised chapter.

 - Individual’s personal preferences: People’s desire to protect themselves from herpes zoster and related complications may vary, and this will influence decision-making on when they should receive zoster vaccination.

-Shingrix is funded through the NIP for people aged ≥18 years with selected severe immunocompromising conditions that put them at the highest risk of herpes zoster:
+Shingrix is funded through the NIP for people aged ≥18 years with moderate and severe immunocompromise that put them at the highest risk of herpes zoster.
+Table.
+Risk conditions and immunosuppressive therapies for zoster vaccination and eligibility for NIP funding provides a detailed list of NIP-funded immunocompromising conditions and therapies.
+Other immunocompromised people can receive Shingrix, obtained by private prescription.

 View recommendation details